Dvd-Znf/youtty/README.md

 # youtty
 ## Watch youtube from the tty
-Youtty is a simple program that combines: Youtube Data API, youtube-dl and vlc to allow you to easily watch youtube videos from the tty
+Youtty is a simple program that combines: Youtube Data API, yt-dlp and vlc to allow you to easily watch youtube videos from the tty
 ![Screenshot](/Screenshot.png)
 ## Dependencies:
 - python
-- youtube-dl
+- yt-dlp
 - vlc
 - make and gcc (Build dependencies)
 ## How to install (from source):